Name: Longwood Mechanics’ Institute

 In the 1990s the community nearly lost their Hall but with a determined plan restoration has been ongoing.
 In 2008 a disabled ramp and porch were added to the front of the building as a 150th anniversary project.
 A highlight of the year was the opening of the foundation stone to reveal the time capsule placed there in 1858.
 Longwood’s Home Page at longwoodmechanicshall.org.uk tells us much and is an exemplar of what a home page could be.

 ‘A true community building set in the Colne Valley of Huddersfield, West Yorkshire HD3 4UU United Kingdom.
 The Victorian Building is held in trust by the Longwood Village Group for the residents of Longwood.

 Main Hall has a large stage with capacity of 80 for dancing and 100 for Shows.
 Library and information centre.
 Meeting rooms: Old School Room/dance studio for meetings of up to 30 people; Art Room for meetings of up to 12 people; Philip Taylor Room capacity 8.’
-Indeed it is now a busy place with table tennis, art clubs, Zumba, ballet, martial arts and creative kids as well as hosting the Longwood Art and Craft and Village Shows.
+Indeed it is now a busy place with Table Tennis, Art Clubs, Ballet & Martial Arts as well as hosting the Longwood Art and Craft and Village Shows.

 References: The Institute’s records are held by the West Yorkshire Archive Service as KC580 and KX248.

 Contact: Derek and Alison Fairbank, 23 Hadrians Close, Salendine Nook, Huddersfied HD3 3XZ.
 Email: email@example.com